kevincobos/Front-End-Basic-React/README.md

 #### React.PureComponent
 React.PureComponent is similar to React.Component.
 The difference between them is that React.Component doesn’t implement shouldComponentUpdate(), but React.PureComponent implements it with a shallow prop and state comparison.

+### Component composition with children
+In React, component composition is a natural pattern of the component model.
+It's how we build components from other components, of varying complexity and specialization through props.
+Component composition is one of React's powerful compositional patterns.
+It's a way to combine simple functions together to create complex functions.

 ### Webpack
 Webpack is a static module bundler for modern JavaScript applications.
 When webpack processes your application, it internally builds a dependency graph which maps every module your project needs and generates one or more bundles, which are static assets to serve your content from.